DINA-Web/guidelines/DINA-Cybersecurity-Guidelines.md

 This hardening can be centralized through `docker`ization.

 ##Web application and Web Services Security
-[OWASP10](https://www.owasp.org/index.php/Main_Page) is a list of the 10 top web vulnerabilities, with associated [https://www.owasp.org/index.php/Top_10_2013-Top_10](explanations and mitigation documentation)xo.
+[OWASP10](https://www.owasp.org/index.php/Main_Page) is a list of the 10 top web vulnerabilities, with associated [explanations and mitigation documentation](https://www.owasp.org/index.php/Top_10_2013-Top_10).

 Web applications (including web services like a RESTful web service) must pass tests of the Open Source tool, [OWASP ZED](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
 *Pass* means no vulnerabilities are detected by this tool.